 Have you ever been bored during an English class?
-What about when you were taking group Spanish lessons or French lessons elective at high school?
+What about when taking group Spanish lessons or French lessons in high school?

 If you have, then you know that teaching a language is not easy.
 Being articulate and fluent in your native language does not automatically mean you’ll be a good teacher.